omm-prakash/Sentiment-Prediction-on-Movie-Reviews-Using-SKLearn/README.md

 | 2     | KNN                 | 78.32            | 76.08                  |                          | 80.71                 |
 | 3     | SGD Classifier      | 87.71            | 88.38                  | 85.046                   | 81.209           |

-The score I have in the tables are `f1-score` of validation data, i.e., a small portion from the training data.
+The score I have in the tables the `f1-score` of validation data, i.e., a small portion from the training data.

 ## Conclusion
 In conclusion, my journey through Sentiment Prediction on Movie Reviews has been a compelling exploration of the intricate landscape of machine learning.